How To Download & Watch Movies on Your Amazon Firestick

 - Navigate back to the Fire TV Home screen.

 - Select Your Apps & Games, then find Kodi, but do not launch it yet.

 - Install Kodi onto the computer that has all your media.

 - Open Kodi on the computer.

-- Select the gear icon to open Settings.
+- Select the gear (settings) icon.

 - Open the Kodi app on your Fire TV Stick.

 - Select Files from the left menu and Add videos.

 - Choose Browse and then select UPnP Devices.

 - Rename the library if necessary and browse it to play your movie.